felixleopoldo/benchpress/docs/source/examples.rst

 -----

-III) Fixed graph
+IV) Fixed graph
 ^^^^^^^^^^^^^^^^

-The following examples falls into scenario :ref:`III` of the :ref:`scenarios`.
+The following examples falls into scenario :ref:`IV` of the :ref:`scenarios`.

 .. include:: example_study5.rst